DJ and designer Virgil Abloh has died, aged 41

 — Michael Dapaah (@MichaelDapaah) November 28, 2021

-Abloh debuted his first fashion show for Louis Vuitton in 2018 at Paris Fashion Week and ws joined by a host of musical guests for the occasion, including Kid Cudi, Dev Hynes, Playboi Carti and Steve Lacy.
+Abloh debuted his first fashion show for Louis Vuitton in 2018 at Paris Fashion Week and was joined by a host of musical guests for the occasion, including Kid Cudi, Dev Hynes, Playboi Carti and Steve Lacy.

 As Abloh came out for his celebratory walk down the runway following his show, he and Kanye West shared a special moment as West hugged his long-term creative director in an emotional embrace.

+Abloh emerged from his role as West’s creative director with ideas that first became noticed at Pyrex Vision, before he eventually went to work at both Off-White and Louis Vuitton.

+Abloh also continued his work as a DJ.
 Back in January, Abloh released a track with serpentwithfeet called ‘Delicate Limbs’.

 It followed his appearance on Lupe Fiasco and Kaelin Ellis’ ‘SHOES’ last year, and his remix of Michael Kiwanuka‘s ‘Solid Ground’.